sfarrens/sfof/docs/readme.md

 *  `--min_ngal`:  This option specifies the minimum number of galaxies members required to form a cluster.
 The default value is 10.

-*  `--max_ngal`:  This option specifies the maximum number of galaxies members allowed to form a cluster.
-The default value is 10000.

 *  `--z_min`: This option specifies the low redshift limit of the sample.
 The default value is 0.0.